zachc77/CS-255-Portfolio/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

-I foucus on planning and understanding the system before doing any code or anything.
+I focus on planning and understanding the system before doing any code or anything.
 I first review the client requirements and figure out what the system needs to do from the users point of view